Aaron-Luo/DEFCON24/Realtime_generate_fake_GPS_by_joystick/README.md

 It can generate fake gps signal by hackrf and immediately control by keyboard (W = north, S = south, A = west, D = east) or joystick.

-Before use this tool please install hackrf driver to your windows first (http://superfro.org/setting-up-hackrf-in-windows-with-sdr/)
+Before use this tool please install hackrf USB driver to your windows system first (https://sourceforge.net/projects/libwdi/files/zadig/)

 Usage: hackrf_gpsspoof [options]\n"